0xJJ/arch-ufs-write-dkms/README.md

 ## License

-The files in this repository are either in the public domain or, where this is not possible, licensed under the [CC0-1.0](https://spdx.org/licenses/CC0-1.0.html) license.
+The files in this repository are licensed under [0BSD](https://spdx.org/licenses/0BSD.html) license, see LICENSE file.
 While the source code of the Linux kernel remains licensed under [GPL-2.0-only](https://spdx.org/licenses/GPL-2.0-only.html).